Skip to main content

 Concurrently, it exerts powerful effects on how the body processes fats and sugars, directly influencing metabolic health.
 It helps maintain insulin sensitivity, ensuring that glucose from the bloodstream is efficiently used for energy by your cells.
 It also plays a part in managing cholesterol levels, promoting a healthier balance of lipids in the blood.

 The cardiovascular system is particularly responsive to testosterone’s signals.
 The hormone helps to maintain the flexibility and responsiveness of blood vessels, a quality known as endothelial function.
-Healthy endothelial function allows blood vessels to dilate, or widen, in response to the body’s needs, which is fundamental for regulating and ensuring adequate blood flow to vital organs, including the heart itself.
+Healthy endothelial function allows blood vessels to dilate, or widen, in response to the body’s needs, which is fundamental for regulating blood pressure and ensuring adequate blood flow to vital organs, including the heart itself.
 When testosterone levels are insufficient, these foundational processes can begin to falter, setting the stage for long-term complications.

 Untreated hypogonadism initiates a cascade of metabolic and vascular dysfunctions that silently compromise long-term health.